AydanBeytulov/laravelProject/README.md

 # CV project
 Laravel project - not finished yet (in progress)

-Here I use Laravel, MySQL, Vue, Redis
+For now I use Laravel, MySQL, Vue, Redis

 Here some tags to review it faster: